LunarLogic/starability/README.md

 ## Further customisation with SASS

-If you are verse with SASS you can easily adjust rating widget to your needs, e.g. have 10 star based system or turn off outline and hover.
-It can be done by setting true/false values to the variables in [_variables.scss file](https://github.com/LunarLogic/starability/blob/master/starability-scss/_variables.scss) and running gulp task to process files.
-Of course to have 10 stars system you also need add additional radio inputs in your HTML.
+If you are well-versed with SASS, you can easily adjust rating widget to your needs, e.g. have a 10-star based system or turn off outline and hover.
+It can be done by setting `true`/`false` values to the variables in the [_variables.scss file](https://github.com/LunarLogic/starability/blob/master/starability-scss/_variables.scss) and running the gulp task to process the files.
+Of course, to have a 10-stars system you also need add additional radio inputs in your HTML.

-If you are not using scss syntax, you can also have a 10 star based system.
-Just remember to change width of the fieldset element in your css, so that the stars would all fit it (for example for 10 stars width of fieldset should be 10x width of a star, so 300px).
+If you are not using SCSS syntax, you can also have a 10-star based system.
+Just remember to change the width of the fieldset element in your CSS, so that the stars would all fit it (for example for 10 stars, the width of fieldset should be 10x the width of a star, so 300px).

 ## Changelog